avaneev/prvhash/README.md

 ## TPDF Dithering ##

-The core hash function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signal; for both floating-point to fixed-point, and bit-depth conversions.
+The core hash function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signals; for both floating-point to fixed-point, and bit-depth, conversions.

 	static const double m = 0.5 / ( 1UL << 31 );
 	uint64_t rv = prvhash_core64( &Seed, &lcg, &Hash );